Arrested New Orleans jail worker says he helped inmates to escape after stabbing threat

 “If the inmates removed the sink in the cell and disconnected the rest of the plumbing with the water still on, the plan to escape would not have been successful and potentially flooded the cell, drawing attention to their actions,” the affidavit says.

-After meeting with Hutson, a judge and law enforcement officials on Monday, Attorney General Liz Murrill told reporters the sheriff was “devastated” by the escape and that her own employees may have been involved.

-“I think the sheriff wants to know who she can trust in her prison, and so do we," Murrill said.

-Officials also point to security lapses before, during and after the jailbreak.
+Officials have pointed to other security lapses before, during and after the jailbreak.

 On Tuesday, New Orleans officials grilled the sheriff's office about why there was an hourslong delay in notifying law enforcement of the escape.